Financial Universe

 Does Embedded Finance bring any risk for companies or the financial system itself?

-I don’t think so, also because the entire movement is supported by as many legal bases as possible.
-Therefore, if it is enabled, companies providing Banking as a Service will be paying close attention.
+Bruno Diniz: I don’t think so, also because This entire movement is supported by all possible legal foundations.
+Therefore, if this is being made possible, the companies that provide Banking as a Service will be paying close attention.
 That’s why I don’t see risks or issues.

 Also, I believe that is kind of a myth we need to shatter.
-After all, the more alternatives we have in the industry, the better.
-And if the industry allows us to have those new alternatives—for technological as well as regulatory issues—, that is healthy so that we can have more inclusion and choices within the industry.
+After all, the more alternatives we have on the market, the better.
+And, if the market today allows us — both for technological and regulatory reasons — to have these new alternatives, this is quite healthy for us to have greater inclusion and more possibilities of choice within the market.

 Land of opportunity: The numbers in Embedded Finance

-After reading that interview, there is no doubt that Embedded Finance has advanced rapidly.
-The scenario offers many opportunities for companies looking to start embedding finance into their business, as some projections show:
+After reading this interview, it is clear that Embedded Finance is advancing rapidly.
+The scenario presents many opportunities for companies that want to start incorporating finance into their businesses, as some projections demonstrate:

 • A Finnovista estimates that the global opportunity for that service mode should reach over US$ 7 trillion within ten years—a value 30x higher than the total from XNUMX major banks in the world.